Grave Empire - Book Review

 THE WORLDBUILDING

 You do not need to have read The Empire of the Wolf to be able to read this book, but if you have this first book in The Great Silence is littered with small references to the events of the first series, which I thought was wonderful.
-We can see how the world has progressed from the medieval fantasy setting of Empire of the Wolf to something a little closer to a Victorian era.
+We can see how the world has progressed from the medieval setting of Empire of the Wolf to something a little closer to a Victorian era.
 I don't know if Blackpowder or Flintlock fantasy is a genre or not, but I think this falls along those lines.
 It's not quite steam punk, but it almost gives me those same sorts of vibes as industrialization and the march of progress change not just the literal landscape of Sova, but the political, social, and economic landscapes as well.

 We revisit a lot of the same locations from the first book and it is really neat to see how things have changed in the last two centuries.
 I feel like in Empire of the Wolf we spent a lot more time in the northern lands and this time, at least for this book, we are primarily in the south, getting to explore these areas in a little more depth.
 Having maps was incredibly helpful for tracking the progress of our characters across the landscape.